 There are a number of details that need your attention prior to entering law school.
-The decisions you make now can affect your student contribution, financial aid, and general financial well-being throughout your time at law school.
+The decisions you make now can affect your student resources, financial aid, and general financial well-being throughout your time at law school.
 We want to help you think through some of the issues and offer some guidance in regards to the topics below.

 Making a Financial Plan